SFULibrary/lockss-o-matic/INSTALL.md

 http://localhost/lockss-o-matic/web/config.php

 You do not need to configure the application.
 However, if Symfony reports any issues with your PHP configuration, or with file/directory permissions, you should fix those before testing the SWORD server.
+If you change your PHP configuration, don't forget to restart your web server.

 9) You are now ready to test the SWORD server as described in RESTTesting/README.txt.